The Constitution mandates a counting of all persons in the U.S every 10 years. This count is regardless of legality of stay.

 (Past) 2020 Census Engagement Campaign | July 15th – Roksana Mun, Director of Strategy and Training at D.R.U.M., and Mahnoor Hussain, Policy Associate at SAALT, lead NCSO members in an overview of the Census, what to expect in the 2020 Census, and a toolkit to provide understanding of and guidance how to complete the 2020 Census.
 The webinar can be viewed using this link.

 Webinar: An APIA Advocates Guide to the 2020 Census (July 2019) – Developed by SAALT, AAAJ, and APIA Vote.
-Slide available here.
+Slides available here.

 2020 Census Engagement Workshop– Developed by D.R.U.M.